-"Retail space" means any business that sells goods or services directly to consumers or (7)end-users and includes the following "essential businesses" identified in the categories above: l(d), (l)k, (1)m, and (1)n.

-"Mass gathering" means any public gathering, private gathering, organized event, (8)ceremony, parade, organized amateur contact sport, or other grouping that brings together more than five (5) individuals in a single room or connected space, confined outdoor space or an open outdoor space.
-"Mass gathering" does not include the presence more than five (5) individuals where those individuals regularly reside.
+(7) "Retail space" means any business that sells goods or services directly to consumers or endusers and includes the following "essential businesses" identified in the categories above: l(d), (l)k, (l)m, and (l)n.
+(8) "Mass gathering" means any public gathering, private gathering, organized event, ceremony, parade, organized amateur contact sport, or other grouping that brings together more than ten (10) individuals in a single room or connected space, confined outdoor space or an open outdoor space.
+"Mass gathering" does not include the presence more than ten (10) individuals where those individuals regularly reside.
 "Mass gathering" does not include individuals who are public officials or public employees in the course and scope of their employment.

 (9) "COVID-Safe Practices" ("CSPs") are those directives, guidelines, and recommendations for businesses and other public operations that are set out and memorialized in the document titled "All Together New Mexico: COVID-Safe Practices for Individuals and Employers".
-That document may be obtained at the following link https://cv.nmhealth.org/covid- safe-practices/.
+That document may be obtained at the following link https://cv.muhealth.org/covid- safe-practices/.